 In accordance with the NPW Act, permits are required to destroy Little Corellas by a means other than a firearm.
 Subject to training and accreditation, the department may issue a Permit to Destroy Flocking Birds by Trapping and Carbon Dioxide Narcosis.
+See our webpage for information on destruction of wildlife (unprotected) for application details.
 While this is a humane method of destruction when done accordance with the relevant Code of Practice, it is a complex and resource intensive method.
 People considering destruction of the Little Corellas by this method should contact the department to discuss its suitability to their situation.
 It is not legal to poison Little Corellas.

 A number of research documents are provided below that provide more detail.
 Please note that the information in them is relevant at the time of publication.
 Conclusions and recommendations provided in the reports below may not reflect the current science and community values.
 For further information, please email Wildlife@sa.gov.au.